Alberta separatism was a thing in the early 1980s

 No joke to NDP leader

-The spectre of Alberta separatism was serious enough for NDP Leader Grant Notley, father of future Alberta Premier Rachel Notley, that he went on the road to fight it.
+The spectre of Alberta separatism was serious enough for the province's NDP Leader Grant Notley — father of Rachel Notley, present NDP leader and Alberta's premier from 2015 to 2019 — that he went on the road to fight it.

 In December 1980, he travelled the province to convince Albertans of the benefits of national unity.